 Our household consists of myself, my husband, and our young son.
 Since we live off the grid, our water comes out of our concrete cistern that collects rainwater from our metal roof.
 We typically refill our Berkey each night before going to bed and wake up to 2.5 gallons of fresh filtered water.
 The water is ready to drink and doesn’t require additional boiling to get rid of any pathogens that might be lurking.

-During the summer we drink a LOT of water, especially since our cordwood home doesn’t have air conditioning (Update 2021: we DO have A/C off the grid now!), so I’ll often refill it two or even three times in a single day if we’re home and drinking a lot of water.
+During the summer we drink a LOT of water, especially since our cordwood home didn’t originally have air conditioning (Update 2021: we DO have A/C off the grid now!), so I’ll often refill it two or even three times in a single day if we’re home and drinking a lot of water.

 Aside from drinking the water, we also keep a bottle of water in our bathroom for brushing teeth.
 We pour a bit of water into a cup for wetting the brush and rinsing.
 This practice also saves us a TON of water versus running the faucet.